Vidith-hundekar/Clash-Royale/README.md

-The part we coded was in team a/b in teams folder
+The part we coded was in teams/a.py teams/b.py folder